Nico Hoerner Player Props: Cubs vs. Reds

 Nico Hoerner At The Plate

-- Hoerner has an OPS of .749, fueled by an OBP of .346 and a team-best slugging percentage of .403 this season.
+- Hoerner leads Chicago with a slugging percentage of .394, fueled by 12 extra-base hits.

-- Among qualifying batters in MLB, his batting average ranks 22nd, his on-base percentage ranks 60th, and he is 102nd in the league in slugging.
+- Among the qualified batters in MLB, he ranks 31st in batting average, 75th in on-base percentage, and 112th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.